gaearon/overreacted.io/src/pages/writing-resilient-components/index.md

 At the very least, your team should have a process for removing rules that cause friction.
 Don’t assume that whatever you or something somebody else added to your lint config a year ago is a “best practice”.
 Question it and look for answers.
 Don’t let anyone tell you you’re not smart enough to pick your lint rules.

 **But what about formatting?** Use [Prettier](https://prettier.io/) and forget about the “style nits”.
 You don’t need a tool to shout at you for putting an extra space if another tool can fix it for you.
-Use the linter to find *bugs*, not enforcing the *a e s t h e t i c s*.
+Use the linter to find *bugs*, not enforcing the *[aesthetics]{.letter-spacing}*.

 Of course, there are aspects of the coding style that aren’t directly related to formatting but can still be annoying when inconsistent across the project.